Meet the Team

 Jackie Hewitt

-Jackie Hewitt is a passionate amateur genealogist, Jackie has dedicated herself to uncovering and preserving the histories of those laid to rest in Belfast’s burial grounds and beyond.
+Jackie Hewitt is a passionate independent genealogist, Jackie has dedicated herself to uncovering and preserving the histories of those laid to rest in the burial grounds of Belfast and beyond.
 Her meticulous documentation spans Friar’s Bush, Balmoral Cemetery, Castlereagh Presbyterian Churchyard, Bangor Abbey, and Killysuggan Burial Ground, among others.

 Jackie works closely with local tour guides, sharing the family histories she uncovers so they can bring these ancient burial grounds to life - transforming names on headstones into vivid, human stories that connect past and present.